Hero background

 “The UK is in a good place today, but without a National Payments Vision and Strategy, we cannot be confident in the future,” stated the 2023 Garner Review. “…to do this we need to cut through the complexity and work towards a shared vision consistently in the long term.”

 And so, on November 14th, 2024, HM Treasury unveiled plans for a National Payments Vision.
-Its aim: to provide strategic alignment with Government goals and unify the ecosystem to foster innovation and competition in payments.
+Its aim: to drive strategic alignment with government goals, bring the ecosystem together, and ignite innovation and competition in the payments industry.

 Open Banking will play a central role in this vision – but how exactly does the government plan to help?
 And how can you take advantage?